DummyKen/30daysCSS/dailynotes.md

 ### Day 4
 > Pretty damn proud to have done whole challenge of [Huddle Landing Page](https://github.com/DummyKen/Huddle-landing-page) including mobile design.
 Onto the next

+### Day 5
+> Added social icons to the landing page.
+Tried to do the next four card section challenge but unfortunately I was distracted again.
+But tomorrow I will watch the youtube video and do that for sure.